zijianhuang/webapiclientgen/README.md

 ## Key Features
 1. Client API codes generated are directly mapped from the Web API controller methods, .NET primitive types and POCO classes.
 This is similar to what svcutil.exe in WCF has offered.
 1. Doc comments of controller methods and POCO classes are copied.
+1. Some validation attributes are used to generate doc comments for TypeScript codes.

 ## Key Benefits for Developer Experience

 1. WebApiClientGen is seamlessly integrated with ASP.NET Core Web API with very little steps/overheads to setup, maintain and synchronize between Web API and client APIs, during RAD or Agile Software Development.